-Method 1:

-All agents have the identical word-meaning relation (vocabulary table) a priori.
-Therefore, when an agent utters a word, each listener is either successful or unsuccessful, and cannot be a misunderstanding listener or an ignorant listener.
+Method 1: All agents have the identical word-meaning relation (vocabulary table) a priori.
+Therefore, when an agent utters a word, each listener is either successful or unsuccessful and cannot be a misunderstanding listener or an ignorant listener.
 No genetic operators are used, and there is no evolution.

-Method 2:

-There is no communication at all.
+Method 2: There is no communication at all.
 All agents are silent all the time.
 There is also no evolution.

 We have conducted 10 trials of the comparative experiments.
-The parameters have the same values as in the experiment shown in Fig. 9.
+The parameters have the same values as in the experiment shown in Plate 6.
 Results are shown in Table 1.
-Table 1 shows the average energy value and the maximum energy value among all agents, and the number of the occurrences that all food sources were exhausted.
+Table 1 shows the average energy value and the maximum energy value among all agents, and the number of occurrences of all food sources being exhausted.
 We refer to the method based on the original agent-based model as Method 0 in this table.
-It is shown that the maximum energy value and the average energy value in the Method 0 are more than the ones in the Method 1 and Method 2.
+It is shown that the maximum energy value and the average energy value are higher in Method 0 than in Method 1 and Method 2.
 This means that the evolution of the vocabulary table contributed to the efficient task execution in these experiments.
-However, the number of the occurrences that all food sources were exhausted in Method 1, is slightly more than that in the Method 0.
-The cause of this seems to be that the communication with the identical word increased the cases that all food sources had been exhausted, although it made the agents that heard the word waste time and energy.
+However, the number of occurrences of all food sources being exhausted is slightly higher in Method 1 than in Method 0.
+The cause of this seems to be that the communication with the identical word increased the cases of all food sources being exhausted, although it made the agents that heard the word waste time and energy.
 It is also shown that Method 2 (no communication) shows poor performance as compared with the other two methods.
 These results mean that the role of the evolving communication system with linguistic diversity is significant for the foraging behavior in the population of agents.